Black Mold vs Asbestos: The Battle of Toxic Materials

 To figure out which is more toxic, one must first understand what exactly is black mold and asbestos.
 While they may cause similar illnesses, both toxic materials exude their own properties.

 Black mold, or as it is scientifically named, “Stachybotys Chartarum,” is a fungus which grows on varied materials in varying environments.
 There are literally hundreds of thousands of different types of mold.
 While typically black in colour, mold can also be found in a greenish or white colour.
 Black mold typically grows on cellular rich surfaces like dry wall, wallpaper, and wood.
+When it infests your property, black mold removal is urgent.

 Asbestos is a fibrous material known for its ability to absorb high temperatures and as a result was used in many homes and structures as insulation.
 This insulation would typically be found surrounding pipes or as an insulator between walls.
 The trouble with asbestos starts when the fibrous crystals from which asbestos is composed of becomes dislodged, releasing toxic dust into the air.